shawn11ZX/RestExpress/README.md

 ===================================================================================================
 Change History/Release Notes:
 ---------------------------------------------------------------------------------------------------
-Release 0.9.5 - SNAPSHOT (in branch 'master')
+Release 0.10.0 - SNAPSHOT (in branch 'master')
+* **Breaking Change** Re-added GSON capability from version 0.8.2, making things a little more pluggable with RestExpress.setResponseProcessorFactory(ResponseProcessorFactory).
+  If you're using your own ResponseProcessor class, need to move the factory portion to a ResponseProcessorFactory implementor.

 Release 0.9.4 - 17 Jul 2013
 ---------------------------------------------------------------------------------------------------